coderefinery/installation/content/ssh.md

 Connection to github.com closed.
 ```

-If it says **"yourusername" and "You've successfully authenticated"**
+If it says **"Hi yourusername" and "You've successfully authenticated"**
 then it works.  **Any other error messages do not matter.**